Funding bid launched for heritage trail at Eye’s recently dedicated memorial to airmen

-A recently-dedicated memorial to honour the Eye airmen in the Second World War will have it’s first anniversary marked with the proposed opening of a heritage trial.
+A recently-dedicated memorial to honour the Eye airmen in the Second World War will have it’s first anniversary marked with the proposed opening of a heritage trail.

 Following a two-year campaign from the community, a memorial to the 490th Bombardment Group was dedicated at Progress Way, Eye Airfield, in May.